baumgach/baumgach.github.io/_pages/research.md

 ### Learning efficiently with fewer data

 Obtaining annotated data is very expensive in the medical field because only clinical professionals can do it.
-How can we learn with fewer data, and how can we obtain training data that are optimal for a certain task?
+In a first step this raises the question: how can we learn with fewer data, while still achieving acceptable performance.
+Annotation effort can be reduced by either only partially annotating each image (weakly supervised learning) or, alternatively, by only annotating a subset of images (semi-supervised learning).
+Different tasks may benefit from different annotation strategies.

+#### Selected publications

 ### Exploiting shared information between tasks